gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ19 - Define the initial value of the 'num' parameter: The initial value MUST be set to 0 when creating the OSCORE group, e.g. as in {{I-D.ietf-ace-oscore-gm-admin}}.

+* REQ20 - Specify and register the identifier of newly defined semantics for binary scopes: see {{iana-scope-semantics}}.

 * OPT1 (Optional) - Specify the encoding of public keys, of 'client\_cred', and of 'pub\_keys' if COSE_Keys are not used: no.

 * OPT2a (Optional) - Specify the negotiation of parameter values for signature algorithm and signature keys, if 'sign_info' is not used: possible early discovery by using the approach based on the CoRE Resource Directory described in {{I-D.tiloca-core-oscore-discovery}}.